 If your institution subscribes to JSTOR Forum, you can browse institutional collections alongside content from the Digital Library.
 Click here for a full list of subscribers.

 From the landing page of the Digital Library:

 - The lower right panel shows a list of your Institutional Collections (you must be logged in or on a campus network).
 Click on any of the collection titles listed here.

 - From the menu choose Browse > Institutional Collections and select a collection.

 Please note: If your institution does not participate in JSTOR Forum you will not see these options.

 - Log in to your Artstor account.
 Click here for instructions on how to register for an account.

 - Click Browse > My Collections

-- Click My Personal Collection to view the contents.
+- Click Personal Collections to view the contents.

 - Log in to your Artstor account so you can view all of the Groups that are available to you.
-See this page for instructions on how to register for an Artstor account.
+See our "How to register for an account" for instructions on how to register for an Artstor account.

 - On the landing page of the Digital Library, Groups can be found under the top Browse menu, or Browse in the footer.